How MacKenzie Works

 MacKenzie meets with clients weekly for 50-minute sessions, with 75-minute sessions available as needed.
 The duration of therapy is variable and depends on you and what you'd like to work on.
 MacKenzie offers longer term depth work, brief therapy, and everything in between.
 She is available for (and enjoys!) tuneups months or years after the body of weekly therapeutic work has concluded.

 MacKenzie is a licensed marriage and family therapist.
-She sees clients in her Alameda office and online, and supervises a team of associates.
-She is a member of core faculty at The Wright Institute, where she especially loves teaching Psychopharmacology and the Biological Bases of Behavior and Diagnosis and Empirically Supported Treatments.
+She sees clients in her Alameda office and online, and supervises an incredible clinical team.
+She is a member of core faculty at The Wright Institute, where she especially loves teaching courses on psychopharmacology, biological bases of behavior, and diagnosis.

 MacKenzie has participated in mental health care for depression since childhood.
-She is a queer white cisgender woman.
+She is a queer white cisgender woman with invisible disabilities.

 MacKenzie has a BA in Political Theory from Scripps College and an MA in Counseling Psychology from John F. Kennedy University.